 Like Emma, we see Charles’s idealism towards the perception of his wife is undermined directly by her funeral’s material consequences.
 Throughout the novel, Emma has always been Charles’s ideal wife, finding her, “utterly irresistible” and even, respecting, “himself more because he possessed such a wife” (36).
 His romanticized view of Emma is so extreme, that he goes to great lengths in interring Emma, wanting “her to be buried in her wedding dress,” and surprising his colleagues with his, “romantic ideas” (292).
-This overexaggerated view of Emma from Charles’s perspective is immediately undermined when Emma is referred to blandly as, “unfortunate young woman” by the apothecary (293).
+This exaggerated view of Emma from Charles’s perspective is immediately undermined when Emma is referred to blandly as an “unfortunate young woman” by the apothecary (293).
 In fact, during this funeral ceremony, the priest and pharmacist erupt into a discussion on religion.
 Even Emma, who Charles wanted to be buried with, “a large piece of green velvet,” is described sickeningly, yet realistically with eyes, “beginning to disappear in a viscous pallor” (293).
 Not only do these events take away from the ideal funeral that Charles wished to have for his supposedly beautiful and faithful wife, but they create dramatic irony that forms a more realistic experience.
 In this case, we see that Charles romanticized view of his wife’s funeral is ultimately undermined by realism, comparable to how the realistic view of Rouen undermines Emma’s fantastical perception.

 Ultimately, the seemingly inconsequential use of literary realism within Madame Bovary is an essential counter to the idealism of its characters.
 Amid the frustratingly sharp minutiae and repetitive action, exists important details that serve to counter character worldviews, whether it is the perception of a city (Emma) or the perception of a funeral (Charles).
 Through the repetition of this technique Flaubert introduces a greater debate between idealism and realism: is it worth it to indulge in fantasy or is it better to prepare for realistic consequence?

+Dear Ankit,

+I really appreciate how closely your essay sticks to the prompt.
+You provide us with a “phenomenology” (a description of the experience) of our reading of the Hirondelle ride, and I think you really flesh out what it means for the text to be “undermining” Emma’s projective fantasy of the city of Rouen.
+The essay is strongest because of its body paragraphs: I found your topic sentences as well as the concluding sentences of each paragraph to be very confident, precise, and argumentative.
+Likewise, your close reading of the text is both thoughtful and careful.
+I had some concerns about your use of certain terms (“tone” “technique,” “(over)exaggerated) that I thought could have been more precise or accurate, but for the most part I still was able to follow the points you were making.
+I thought the essay trailed off just a bit in the perhaps too-quick turn to Charles, but I do think you draw an interesting parallel there.
+I am not completely convinced that Flaubert is staging a “debate” between realism and idealism, exactly: your conclusion seems to suggest that Flaubert wants us to pick one or the other, but another way of looking at it is that he is showing us the flaws of each.
+In any case, very good work here.
+A-

+Very Best,

+Jordan